feedsbrain/dev-compose/README.md

 BASE_VOLUME_DIR=/home/docker/volumes
 ```

-Feel free to change the path to your preference and I usually just make the path to be available for read and write for all users:
+Feel free to change the path to our preference and I usually just make the path to be available for read and write for all users:

 ```
 $ sudo chmod 777 /home/docker/volumes